 The CENTURI Master of Computational and Mathematical Biology (CMB) aims to teach the analysis and the modelling of complex biological systems.
-Computational and Mathematical Biology accepts bachelor students with a background in mathematics and computer science.
-Students with a BSc in biology are requested to have already minored in either mathematics or computer science.
+Computational and Mathematical Biology accepts bachelor students with a background in Mathematics or Biology or Computer science.
+Students with a BSc in Biology are requested to have already minored in either Mathematics or Computer science.

 While specialising on a major in their own field, students share courses and interdisciplinary projects.
 Independently from their major, every student will follow courses in Computer Science, Mathematics and Biology.

 Computational and Mathematical Biology is an international MSc with a strong emphasis placed on students' future professional career.
 As such, lectures are taught in English which is the language most commonly used in research.